mpavezb/cpp_concurrency/README.md

 - [sleep_for()](https://en.cppreference.com/w/cpp/thread/sleep_for): Blocks execution for *at least* the specified duration.
 It may block longer due to scheduling or resource contention delays.
 - [yield()](https://en.cppreference.com/w/cpp/thread/yield): Hints the scheduler to allow other threads to run, and re-inserts the thread into the scheduling queue.
 - [hardware_concurrency()](https://en.cppreference.com/w/cpp/thread/thread/hardware_concurrency): Returns the number of concurrent threads supported by the implementation (logical cores).
 The value should be considered only a hint.
+- [thread_local](https://en.cppreference.com/w/c/thread/thread_local): Macro specifying that a variable has thread-local storage duration; Each thread has its own, distinct, object.
+Initialization and destruction are bound to the thread.

 More Examples:
 - Exercise 1: [code](src/section_1/exercise_1.cpp)